Busters (group): History

 On May 20, 2021, Busters was reorganized into a five-member group, with the addition of members Seira and Minmin.
 On October 22, 2021, new member Yunji performed with Busters for the first time during a concert at Jeongdong Theater.
 On October 24, 2021, it was announced that Minmin had officially left the group.

 On March 28, 2022, it was announced that Busters will make their re-debut with the single Re:Born on April 27.

 On July 11, 2022, Busters released the new single album Tropical Romance.
 On November 1, 2022, it was announced that Busters would hold a solo performance in Japan on December 9, 2022.
 Initially planned with all 5 members to perform, it was later announced that member Yunji would not be participating, due to personal circumstances.
 A special guest was invited to fill Yunji's position instead.

 On June 2, 2023, Marbling Entertainment announced that Nami, previously appeared as guest member during KCON Japan 2023, will officially join the group, and confirming Yunji's departure from the group due to personal circumstances, and Busters will active as a five-member group.

 On the 20th of March 2025, it was announced that members Takara, Jieun and Minji had left the group.
 And the next day, on the 21st, Seira also announced that she would be leaving the group.
-With Nami being the only member, it is safe to assume all members of the group left and disbanded.
-On March 7th of 2025, Marbling Entertainment announced the group would be replaced with AI members furthermore confirming the disbandment of the group.
+On March 7th of 2025, Marbling Entertainment announced the group would be replaced with AI members confirming the disbandment of the group.